 Stews, curries, other braises

 In general, cooking times with meat or chicken are reduced by about 70%.
 You can cook with frozen meat but add 15 minutes to the usual Pressure Cooking time.
 The times given depend on the quantity being cooked.
 The lower amounts are for 1kg.

-Using your Chefs Toolbox Pressure Cooker for Skinnymixers Recipes
+Using your Stovetop Pressure Cooker for Skinnymixers Recipes

 Many of the Skinnymixer recipes can be made in conjunction with a pressure cooker.
 A pressure cooker is really useful if needing to increase the quantity of a dish or free up your thermal cooker for another dish.

 Using a pressure cooker is really good at taking cheaper cuts of meat and turning them into tender meals, quickly.
 It’s also fantastic for cooking root vegetables and steamed rice – and plenty of other uses I am yet to explore!

 Any of the curries, pie fillings or soups in the books or on the Recipe Index